A characterisation of the category of compact Hausdorff spaces: The exact completion of

-satisfying the following universal property: for every exact category $\D$, precomposition with $J$ yields an equivalence between the category of exact functors $\C\to \D$, and the category of exact functors $\C_{ex/reg}\to\D$.
-Whence, the exact completion yields a left adjoint to the (full) forgetful 2-functor from the 2-category of exact categories and exact functors, to the 2-category of regular categories and exact functors.
+The exact completion yields a left adjoint to the (full) forgetful 2-functor from the 2-category of exact categories and exact functors, to the 2-category of regular categories and exact functors.
 In a similar manner, one can define the \emph{pretopos completion} of a coherent category.
-It corresponds to a left adjoint to the (full) forgetful 2-functor from the 2-category of pretoposes and pretopos morphisms, to the 2-category of coherent categories and coherent functors (cf.\ item $1$ in Proposition \ref{p:pretopos-morphisms}).
-For more background on exact and pretopos completions we refer the reader to \cite[A3.3]{Elephant1} and \cite[pp.\ 255-271]{MR77}, respectively. \begin{theorem} The exact completion of the category $\BStone$ of Stone spaces and continuous maps is the category $\KH$ of compact Hausdorff spaces and continuous maps.
+It corresponds to a left adjoint to the (full) forgetful 2-functor from the 2-category of pretoposes and pretopos morphisms, to the 2-category of coherent categories and coherent functors (cf.\ item $1$ in Proposition~\ref{p:pretopos-morphisms}).
+For more background on exact and pretopos completions, we refer the reader to~\cite{CV98} or~\cite[A3.3]{Elephant1} (where $\C_{ex/reg}$ is denoted by $\mathbf{Eff}(\C)$), and~\cite[pp.\ 255-271]{MR77}, respectively. \begin{theorem} The exact completion of the category $\BStone$ of Stone spaces and continuous maps is the category $\KH$ of compact Hausdorff spaces and continuous maps.
 Therefore, $\KH$ is also the pretopos completion of $\BStone$. \end{theorem} \begin{proof} Let $\X$ denote the exact completion of $\BStone$, and $J\colon \BStone\to \X$ the full and faithful exact functor satisfying the aforementioned universal property.
-The category $\X$ is extensive, because so is $\BStone$ (cf.\ \cite[Lemma 2.2]{Carboni95}).
+Because $\BStone$ is extensive, so is $\X$ (cf.~\cite[Lemma 2.2]{Carboni95}).
 Thus, $\X$ is a non-trivial pretopos.
-To conclude that $\X$ is equivalent to $\KH$, by Theorem \ref{t:main-characterisation-bis} it is enough to show that $\X$ (i) admits all set-indexed copowers of its terminal object, (ii) it is well-pointed and (iii) filtral. \begin{enumerate}[wide, labelwidth=!, labelindent=10pt] {(\roman{enumi})} \item Since $J$ preserves finite limits, it sends the one-point space $\1$ to the terminal object of $\X$.
+To conclude that $\X$ is equivalent to $\KH$, by Theorem~\ref{t:main-characterisation-bis}, it suffices to show that $\X$ (i)~admits all set-indexed copowers of its terminal object, (ii)~is well-pointed and (iii)~filtral. \begin{enumerate}[wide, labelwidth=!, labelindent=10pt] {(\roman{enumi})} \item Since $J$ preserves finite limits, it sends the one-point space $\1$ to the terminal object of $\X$.
 The latter can be represented as the unique equivalence relation on $\1$, i.e.\ the identity relation $\1\rightrightarrows \1$.
-A straightforward computation shows that, for any set $I$, the $I$-fold copower of the terminal object in $\X$ coincides with the identity relation $\sum_{I}{\1}\rightrightarrows \sum_{I}{\1}$.
+A straightforward computation shows that, for any set $I$, the $I$-fold copower of the terminal object in $\X$ coincides with the identity relation on $\sum_{I}{\1}$.
 Hence, $J$ preserves copowers of the one-point space.
-In particular, $\X$ admits all set-indexed copowers of the terminal object. \item Recall that every object in $\X$ is covered by one in the image of $J$, i.e.\ for every $Y$ in $\X$ there is a Stone space $X$ and a regular epimorphism $J(X)\epi Y$.
+In particular, $\X$ admits all set-indexed copowers of the terminal object. \item Observe that the functor $J$ covers its codomain, i.e.\ for every $Y$ in $\X$ there is a Stone space $X$ and a regular epimorphism $J(X)\epi Y$ (an equivalence relation on an object is covered by the identity relation on the same object).
 In turn, $X$ is covered by a copower of the one-point space in $\BStone$.
 Since $J$ preserves regular epimorphisms and copowers of the one-point space (cf.\ the previous item), $Y$ is covered in $\X$ by a copower of the terminal object.
-Therefore, $\X$ is well-pointed. \item Note that $\Sub{J(X)}\cong \Sub{X}$ for every Stone space $X$ (see, e.g., \cite[Lemma 25.21]{McLarty92}).
-Thus, $J(X)$ is filtral in $\X$.
-Since the functor $J$ covers its codomain, the category $\X$ is filtral. \end{enumerate} This shows that $\KH$ is the exact completion of $\BStone$.
-It is not difficult to see that the functor $J\colon \BStone\to\X$ preserves finite coproducts, whence it is coherent (cf.\ \cite[Corollary 3.3.10]{Elephant1}).
-Since every coherent functor between pretoposes is a pretopos morphism, a fact mentioned in Proposition \ref{p:pretopos-morphisms}, it follows that $\KH$ is also the pretopos completion of $\BStone$. \end{proof}
+Therefore, $\X$ is well-pointed. \item Note that $\Sub{J(X)}\cong \Sub{X}$ for every Stone space $X$ (see, e.g.,~\cite[Lemma 25.21]{McLarty92}, where $\C_{ex/reg}$ is denoted $\mathbf{Map}(\C)$).
+Thus, by Lemmas~\ref{l:charact-filtral-object} and~\ref{l:positive-has-points}, $J(X)$ is filtral in $\X$.
+Because $J$ covers its codomain, the category $\X$ is filtral. \end{enumerate} This shows that $\KH$ is the exact completion of $\BStone$.
+It is not difficult to see that the functor $J\colon \BStone\to\X$ preserves finite coproducts, whence it is coherent (cf.~\cite[Corollary 3.3.10]{Elephant1}).
+Since every coherent functor between pretoposes is a pretopos morphism, a fact mentioned in Proposition~\ref{p:pretopos-morphisms}, it follows that $\KH$ is also the pretopos completion of $\BStone$. \end{proof}